khandelwalarvind26/superkalam_lld/api/book.md

 # POST /book/{booking_id}
 - **Description**:
     - To be used by service which processes a booking from the kafka queue
-    - If transaction failed -> delete booking and mark seats as empty
+    - If transaction failed -> mark booking as failed and mark seats as empty
     - If succeded -> mark booking as completed

 - **Request**: